-Prerequisite(s): Consent of program director.
+Prerequisite(s): (Consent of program director, house, house, house, and the

 Development and structure of teeth and construction of dentures.
 Includes configuration of hard and soft areas of the jaws, as related to denture construction.
 Emphasis on principles in tooth design and balanced occlusion with regard to normal and abnormal ridge relationship.
 Plaster sculpture is used in the production of a full complement of anatomical teeth.